OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

 - Unemployment Compensation for Federal Civilian Employees – If you worked as a civilian with the federal government during your base period, you may be eligible for benefits.

-To qualify for Ohio unemployment benefits, you must meet the following criteria:
+To have Ohio unemployment eligibility, you must meet the following criteria:

 - You are either totally or partially unemployed when you file your claim.
 If you are totally unemployed, it means you have no income or earnings due to you during the week you apply for unemployment.
 If you work less that your full-time hours during the week you are let go from your job, you would be considered partially unemployed for that week and would be eligible for benefits.

 - You earned enough money and worked enough weeks in your base period to qualify for benefits.
 To qualify, you must have worked at least 20 weeks during your base period.
-Your employment must be “covered” employment, meaning that your employer pay unemployment insurance to the state.
+Your employment must be “covered” employment, meaning that your employer pays Ohio unemployment insurance.
 Not all work is considered covered employment and may be a reason why you will not qualify for benefits.
 In addition, you must have an average weekly wage of at least $247 during your base period for each week you worked.
 To find out your average weekly wage, divide your total amount of wages during your base period by the total number of number of qualifying weeks.

 - You are unemployed through no fault of your own.
 If you were fired without good cause, that is considered “through no fault of your own.”
 Some of the qualifying reasons might include a lack of work resulting in a layoff, downsizing, employer closing a business and so forth.
 You may be able to collect benefits if you quit your job, as long as you can show just cause why you quit, such as unsafe working conditions, an employer who breached the terms of an employment agreement, or work that violated accepted legal or moral standards.